codecrafters-io/grep-tester/docs/grep-breakdown.md

 # Stage 1: Single-line file search

-In this stage, you'll add support for pattern matching on the contents of a single file.
+In this stage, you'll add support for searching the contents of a single file.

 ## File Search